PCP-GAN: Property-Constrained Pore-scale image reconstruction via conditional Generative Adversarial Networks: Methodology

 \subsection{Data Description and Preparation}

 This section describes the dataset and data preparation process for training the cGAN model.
 Our goal is to train the cGAN to generate realistic, colour-coded porous medium images with specific characteristics, effectively capturing the complex structure of rock porosity as revealed through specialized imaging techniques.
+The following subsections detail the sample characteristics and the automated porosity quantification methodology.